The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others.

 It’s now time to take action.
 Be sure to stay calm and collected.
-Expect the unexpected and be ready to adapt your approach when things don’t quite go to plan.
+Expect the unexpected and be ready to adapt your approach when things don’t entirely go to plan.

 No matter what happens, know your goal and focus on bringing about your desired outcome.